Common topic

 Visas for studying in New Zealand

-There are also options for Working Holiday Visas which allow young people between 18 and 30 to work or study while they holiday in New Zealand.
+There are also options for Working Holiday Visas which allow young people from specific countries between 18 and 30 to work or study while they holiday in New Zealand.

 Before beginning study